Britain says it stands with France after attack on police employee

-Britain’s foreign secretary Dominic Raab said the UK stood with France following the fatal stabbing of a police administrative worker, who President Emmanuel Macron said had been the victim of a terrorist attack. read more
+LONDON (Reuters) - Britain’s foreign secretary Dominic Raab said the UK stood with France following the fatal stabbing of a police administrative worker, who President Emmanuel Macron said had been the victim of a terrorist attack.

 “We stand with our French friends and allies following tragic news of a female police officer killed by a terrorist in Rambouillet while doing her job,” Raab said on Twitter on Friday.